JeremyMColegrove/PyParser/README.md

 # PythonParser
-## Python parser with variable support
+**Python parser with support for variables
-## This program parses expressions given in string format

-## Complete list of supported expressions:
+This program parses expressions given in string format and returns with a float Complete list of supported expressions:**

 - \+ (Addition)
 - \- (Subtraction)